UCLA vs. Arizona NCAA Football Odds, Plays and Insights | October 9, 2021

 Arizona Stats and Trends

-- So far this year Arizona has two wins against the spread.
+- Thus far this year Arizona has two wins against the spread.

-- The Wildcats have been underdogs by 16 points or more once this year and covered the spread.
+- The Wildcats covered the spread in their only game when underdogs by 16 points or more.

-- Arizona's games this year have hit the over two times in four opportunities (50%).
+- Arizona's games this season have hit the over two times in four opportunities (50%).

-- The Wildcats rack up 45 fewer yards per game (363) than the Bruins give up per contest (408).
+- The Wildcats rack up 363 yards per game, 45 fewer yards than the 408 the Bruins allow.

-- In games that Arizona picks up more than 408 yards, the team is 2-0 against the spread and 0-2 overall.
+- When Arizona piles up more than 408 yards, the team is 2-0 against the spread and 0-2 overall.

 - This season the Wildcats have turned the ball over 10 times, three more than the Bruins' takeaways (7).